VLTI-GRAVITY measurements of cool evolved stars: II. Pulsation properties and mass-loss process of the Mira star R Car and the red supergiant VX Sgr: Conclusions

 \section{Conclusions}

-In this work, we have analyzed the largest sample of time-series VLTI-GRAVITY observations up to date for two cool evolved stars, a Mira-type AGB star, R Car, and a RSG, VX Sgr.
+In this work, we have analyzed the largest sample of time series VLTI-GRAVITY observations up to the present time for two cool evolved stars: the Mira-type AGB star R Car and the RSG VX Sgr.
 A schematic overview of our results is shown in Fig. \ref{fig:schematic}.
 We studied the variability of the photosphere and atmospheric extension spanning several pulsation cycles and analyzed its relation to brightness variability.
-We estimated the angular diameters using a uniform disk model.
-Our results demonstrated that the photosphere and inner atmospheric extension of AGB and RSG stars follow the brightness variability with a phase shift, showing maximum diameters between $\phi_{\rm vis} \sim 0.4-0.6$, i.e., are roughly anti-correlated to the visual light curve.
+We estimated the angular diameters using a UD model.
+Our results demonstrate that the photosphere and inner atmospheric extension of AGB and RSG stars follow the brightness variability with a phase shift, showing maximum diameters between $\phi_{\rm vis} \sim 0.4$ and $0.6$.
+In other words, they are roughly anticorrelated with the visual light curve.
 At outer layers (up to $\sim 2\: R_{\star}$), the variability becomes increasingly irregular, and the timescales are longer.
 Such behavior is compatible with the results published based on AGB RHD 3D simulations with CO5BOLD \citep[e.g.,][]{freytag23, freytag24} and was also predicted by earlier 1D CODEX models based on self-excited pulsation models \citep{ireland08, ireland11}.